 Figure 75: DA2GC GS Source / DECT Victim

+It can be seen that compatibility is achieved for all cases.

 Impact of DECT station on DA2GC AS

 The adjacent carrier frequency of the interfering DA2GC is assumed, i.e. there is no frequency guard band.
 For the I/N computation the resulting adjacent channel interference ratio (ACIR) was considered.
 Free space loss was used.